SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 ADN Activities application.
 It can even be used with the Simulator to show how the interaction works between a calling application and a client.
 The Return URL Scheme is used to complete the activity as intended.

+## X-Callback-URL

+Instead of the Return URL Scheme the code base will be replaced with the [x-callback-url specification](http://x-callback-url.com/specifications/).
+This specification is used by [Google Chrome Mobile](https://developers.google.com/chrome/mobile/docs/ios-links) to allow apps to open content in apps made by Google and then return to the originating app.

 ## No View Controller